Jean Le Rond d'Alembert

-Jean-Baptiste le Rond d'Alembert (Note: Also capitalized as D'Alembert in English.) (/ˌdæləmˈbɛər/ DAL-əm-BAIR; /fr/; 16 November 1717 – 29 October 1783) was a French mathematician, mechanician, physicist, philosopher, and music theorist.
+Jean Le Rond d'Alembert (Note: Also capitalized as D'Alembert in English.) (/ˌdæləmˈbɛər/ DAL-əm-BAIR; /fr/; 16 November 1717 – 29 October 1783) was a French mathematician, physicist, philosopher, and music theorist.
 Until 1759 he was, together with Denis Diderot, a co-editor of the Encyclopédie.

-D'Alembert's formula for obtaining solutions to the wave equation is named after him.
-The wave equation is sometimes referred to as d'Alembert's equation, and the fundamental theorem of algebra is named after d'Alembert in French.
+His most famous achievements include the wave equation, also known as d'Alembert's equation, and D'Alembert's formula for solving said equation.
+In French, the fundamental theorem of algebra is named in his honour.